ccarabine/memory-game/README.md

 I received the following constructive feedback from friends and family and implemented corrective action:

-On the Finish game modal, no need for new game and view scoreboard buttons as the user might forget to press save to save the name/score to the score table
+On the Finish game modal, there is no need for new game and view scoreboard buttons as the user might forget to press save, to save the name/score to the score table

 Corrective action: Remove buttons and centered the input/save button